KKTQ-LD: K16JM-D/KKTQ-LD (2012–present)

 On February 21, 2011, about a year and a half before KDEV-LP was shut down, KTWO signed on yet another low-power repeater in Cheyenne, this time in digital.
 K16JM-D got all ABC programming from KLWY's second subchannel; it still is rebroadcast on the subchannel as of 2022.
 The callsign was changed to KKTQ-LD on June 5, 2013.

 Silverton Broadcasting announced KTWO and KKTQ-LD would be sold to Legacy Broadcasting on February 8, 2018, and could have created a duopoly with KFNB, as it was in the process of being acquired from WyoMedia and it was the fifth-ranked station in the Casper market.
 The sale was canceled six months later.

 On October 8, 2019, Silverton announced that it would sell KTWO-TV and KKTQ-LD to Vision Wyoming, a subsidiary of Vision Alaska (run by Stephen Brisette); the sale was concurrent with Big Horn Television's purchase of KGWC-TV and Coastal Television Broadcasting Company's purchase of KFNB and KLWY.
 Coastal Television (run by Bill Fielder) and Vision Alaska already jointly operated stations in Alaska and Mississippi.
 The sale was completed on June 1, 2020.
 Shortly afterwards, the news department was significantly downsized, and weekend newscasts were replaced by programming from Michigan-based NewsNet.
 On July 3, KTWO radio reported that KTWO-TV's morning newscast, Good Morning Wyoming, would be replaced by a new morning show on July 6, and that the station's other newscasts would incorporate NewsNet content, with local reports primarily seen at the start of newscasts.
 Coastal Television's Alaska stations had moved to a NewsNet-based model the preceding April; in a June 28 interview with KTWO radio, Fielder said that the shift to NewsNet had been accelerated by the coronavirus pandemic.
-Coastal later blamed the cutbacks on difficulties in achieving the economies of scale needed to maintain a full newsroom in rural areas, and in July 2021 cited this as the reason it was merging with Waypoint Media, another small rural broadcaster.
-In June 2022, NewsNet was dropped in favor of Waypoint-owned News Hub.
+Coastal later blamed the cutbacks on difficulties in achieving the economies of scale needed to maintain a full newsroom in rural areas, and in July 2021 cited this as the reason it was purchasing most of the broadcast assets of Waypoint Media, another small rural broadcaster.
+By April 2022, NewsNet was dropped in favor of the Coastal-owned and partly-centralized News Hub, recently acquired from Waypoint Media.